YARC-Official/docs/songs.md

 ![library_scanning.png](/library_scanning.png)

 ## Song Scanning
-After adding all your song folder you can click the Refresh All Caches, that will scan all your libraries If you added new songs to a specific song folder you can click the individual Refresh button to scan only that folder
+After adding all your song folder you can click the Refresh All Caches; that will scan all your libraries.
+If you added new songs to a specific song folder you can click the individual Refresh button to scan only that folder.

-> We recommend adding a folder slot for each song folder you have, that will improve the song scanning and makes it easier to scan in case you add new songs
+> We recommend adding a folder slot for each song folder you have, that will improve the song scanning and makes it easier to scan in case you add new songs.
 {.is-info}

+## Song Export
+To export a list of your songs:
+1. Go to **Settings**
+1. Click on **All Settings**
+1. Click on **File Management**
+1. In the **Export** section, you can export a songs list in plain text or in Ouvert bot format.

 # 🏷️ Formats